-Add an extension
+6. Add an extension

-Add a porch
+7. Add a porch

 Adding a porch on the front of your house will give character to a featureless frontage as well as providing extra, practical storage space indoors.
-It is especially worth considering if your front door opens straight into a living room rather than a hallway.
+It is especially worth considering if your front door opens straight into a living room, rather than a hallway.

 When designing an enclosed porch, consider the impact it might have on the natural light that flows through your existing front door – you may be able to improve the amount of daylight with a well-considered design.

-A brick-built porch with a new front door can cost anything from £3,000, depending on size and materials.
+- A brick-built porch with a new front door can cost anything from £3,000, depending on size and materials.

-Wall-hung timber porch kits are less expensive than enclosed designs, but will transform a flat frontage, especially if climbers are trained around the structure to help it blend in.
+- Wall-hung timber porch kits are less expensive than enclosed designs, but will transform a flat frontage, especially if climbers are trained around the structure to help it blend in.
 Expect to pay around £1,000 for a kit.

-Convert an integrated garage
+8. Convert a garage

 Before you go ahead, check with a local estate agent to ensure you’re making the right move – if the advantages of an extra room are outweighed by the need for secure parking, the resulting impact on the value of your home may be negative.